pgulley/theskirts-web/README.md

 FEATURES
 - [X] serve images universally.
 Place in .static/ and point to as ./image/, should just work.
-- [x] static feed integration. gotta love the modern web.
+- [X] static feed integration. gotta love the modern web.
-- [ ] Random wallpaper
+- [X] Random Wallpaper

+todo:
+* recieve and integrate rest of doodls
+* better content styling
+* finalize colors
+* better content. think about ordering of plugins.
+* header???